Odds are that you’ve experienced the following scenario…

 The biggest pitfall when buying CBD oil is that people often confuse the legally controlled product above with CBD derived from hemp.
 Aside from purchasing availability, there are three fundamental differences.

-As we said earlier, CBD oil can have as much THC as needed or requested.
-But in order to stay under the law’s radar, CBD hemp oil producers limit their CBD sources to industrial hemp.
+As we said earlier, CBD marijuana oil can have as much THC as needed or requested.
+But in order to stay within the bounds of the law, CBD hemp oil producers limit their CBD sources to industrial hemp.
 Unlike marijuana, which contains both the psychoactive cannabinoid, THC and the non-psychoactive cannabinoid, CBD, hemp only has trace amounts of THC.
 If the THC level is no more than 0.3%, producers can market it as a supplement, rather than a recreational or therapeutic drug.
 Consequently, you can easily obtain CBD hemp oil in all 50 states.

 The second major difference is effectiveness.
 While there’s plenty of anecdotal evidence to support CBD hemp oil as being helpful for a variety of problems, research is sparse.
 Studies that do look into CBD typically use CBD marijuana oil or synthetically lab manufactured CBD, not hemp.
 This doesn’t mean that CBD hemp oil is ineffective, it just means it may lack some of the qualities attributed to containing a higher amount of THC.
 Further research is needed to confirm the differences in effectiveness of CBD marijuana oil vs CBD hemp oil.
 Over time, we may find out that each oil has its own unique, optimal applications.